-I was thirteen, and sitting next to a blonde-haired boy that I had previously only discussed academic topics, with him often asking me for advice.
-He played sports and was a good artist- with rather accurate drawings of Spongebob.
+I was 13 and sitting next to a blonde-haired boy that I had previously only discussed academic topics with; he often asked me for advice.
+He played sports and was a good artist, capable of rather accurate drawings of Spongebob.
 He was slightly too technology-obsessed for my taste, but usually, we got along.

-The results were the topic of conversation in every class, yet this one was different.
-Our teacher, who I knew to be a strong supporter of Hillary Clinton, had politely requested for us not to mention it- for the sake of herself and others, I would assume.
-We were finishing up our essays on a controversial abolitionist, and soon I was immersed into my work.
+It was the topic of conversation in every class, yet this one was different.
+Our teacher, who I knew to be a strong supporter of Hillary Clinton, had politely requested for us not to mention the election.
+We were finishing up our essays on a controversial abolitionist, and soon I was immersed in my work.

-As I quietly worked on my conclusion paragraph, he abruptly turned to me and asked --somewhat accusingly-- “Are you afraid you are going to get sent back?”
+As I quietly wrote my concluding paragraph, the boy abruptly turned to me and asked – somewhat accusingly – “Are you afraid you are going to get sent back?”

 No one else had heard his words, as everyone was in deep conversation about off-topic subjects.
 In fact, the voices of my fellow students were so loud, that I thought I had misheard him at first.

 I simply stared at him, in shock for a few moments.
 I knew he was a Trump supporter, as were most other conservatives in my class.
-But, I had never heard a direct comment towards me concerning Trump’s shortsighted views.
+But, I had never heard a direct comment toward me concerning Trump’s views.

 Did he think this was some kind of sick joke?
-The amusement suggested so, but there was also a hint of confusion too – most likely at my own puzzlement.
+His amusement suggested so, but there was also a hint of confusion too – most likely at my own puzzlement.

-I opened my mouth to respond, but our teacher had heard the end of his comment, and scolded the two of us for “discussing a topic that was painful for many people, and that lunch passes would be taken if we were to mention it again.”
+I opened my mouth to respond, but our teacher had heard the end of his comment and scolded the two of us for “discussing a topic that was painful for many people” and added that lunch passes would be taken if we were to mention it again.

-While I felt unjustly reprimanded for my alleged actions, it saved me an answer to his question.
+While I felt unjustly reprimanded for my alleged actions, it saved me from answering his question.
 He didn’t say a word to me again that period, choosing to blatantly ignore me.

 I was in a daze for the rest of the day, mulling over my reaction to his words.
 How could I have responded to such an offensive comment like that?
-I would question of myself as I sat in math class.
+I questioned myself as I later sat in math class.
 When are you prepared to respond to an attack upon your character in that manner?

 How dare he, I fumed at times.
 How dare he assume that about me!

-Now, don’t get me wrong, I am proud of my second-generation/third-generation immigrant status and my identity as a teenage girl of color.
+Now, don’t get me wrong, I am proud of my second- and third-generation immigrant status and my identity as a teenage girl of color.
 But, just because I am proud of my Filipina-American identity, does not in any way give him the right to question it.

 At first, I wanted to scream at him.
-I wanted to angrily shout at him for saying such a thing – with perhaps a few insults included in there.
+I wanted to angrily shout at him for saying such a thing – with perhaps a few insults included.
 Would that make me feel better?
 Yes.
 Would it solve anything?
 Not necessarily.

 If I reacted angrily, he’ll know he got to me.
 He would know that what he said hurt, and he would have that satisfaction of getting a rise out of me.
-So, I sought to be the better of him, by not reacting to his harsh words.
+So, I sought to do better by not reacting to his harsh words.

-The more I thought about this, I slowly realized he did not say this out of spite, as I had previously believed.
+I thought about this and slowly realized he did not question me out of spite, as I had previously believed.
 He said this out of ignorance.
-Ignorance of who I was, ignorance of the situation – he simply did not know.
+Ignorance of who I was and ignorance of the situation – he simply did not know.

 I realized that he was not raised like me, by an immigration law professor like my mother.
-He did not understand the distinction between undocumented immigrants and immigrants – or perhaps didn’t care enough to find out.
+He did not understand the distinction between undocumented immigrants and immigrants – or perhaps he didn’t care enough to find out.

-Furthermore, this boy didn’t grow up with people questioning his right in his country.
+Furthermore, this boy didn’t grow up with people questioning his right in his own country.
 He didn’t grow up getting asked, “Where are you from?”
-And when he said New York, he was never getting asked again, “No, where you are actually from?”
+And when he said New York, he was never getting asked again, “No – where you are actually from?”
 I realized that he was not educated on this subject, either from personal experience or learning about this in school.
-He was parroting what Trump had said, and most likely what his upbringing made him believe as well.
+He was parroting what Trump had said, and most likely what his upbringing made him believe.